 Over the years, Cannes has grown tremendously from being just a small little known fishing village to an expensive and fabulous seas side town.
 In Europe, Cannes is among the top hottest social hubs and the Cannes Film Festival that takes place in May turns the town into an entertainment center where the famous and filthy rich are entertained.
 During this festival, you can see celebrities and actors alongside other top figures from all over the world in the entertainment scene.
-While most people come to Cannes for its casinos, high end restaurants and a crazy nightlife, there are other alternatives that make the city a top priority for visitors with different budgets.
+While most people come to Cannes for its casinos, high-end restaurants, and a crazy nightlife, other alternatives make the city a top priority for visitors with different budgets.

 The old town of Cannes is one of the major stopping points for tourists and has narrow streets that are filled with souvenir shops and restaurants.
 You can catch excellent views from the top of the castle ruins.
 Covered market is the perfect place for a spectacular food experience and outshines other markets in terms of variety and scale.
 The famous Palais des Festivals is an event when screen stars gather in Cannes to watch various films and take some cool photos especially at the 22 steps near the entrance.
 The port of Cannes is a place where you can admire the many yachts of famous and rich people in the area.
 International Yacht Club has the real mega yachts down the Antibes coast.
 Most of the tourist activities are concentrated in La Croisette and the area is popular for its luxurious boutique shops and luxury hotels.